C3n7ral051nt4g3ncy/C3n7ral051nt4g3ncy/README.md

 <br>
 <br>

 I can also make OSINT Capture The Flag (CTF) events for your organization.
-I created part of the October 2023 Purple Pill OSINT CTF (Paris, France).
+I created part of the October 2023 Purple Pill OSINT CTF (Paris, France).<br>
 My company --> [Tactical OSINT Academy](https://tactical-osint-academy.com) was also partner for the event alongside the French Armed Forced (Navy), and other top Cyber companies such as Yogosha and Neverhack.

 <img width=633 src="https://github.com/C3n7ral051nt4g3ncy/C3n7ral051nt4g3ncy/assets/104733166/b7c46deb-5e91-4883-9281-c31bd9b1928a">